Best Life Simulation Games 2025

 Ooblets is a refreshing take on the life sim genre that feels like the “greatest hits” mashup of Animal Crossing, Harvest Moon, and Pokémon.

-In it, you assume control over a customizable character that lives in a world where humans and adorable creatures known as “ooblets” coexist.
+In it, you assume control over a customizable character that lives in a world where humans and charming creatures known as “ooblets” coexist.

-Ooblets come in all shapes and sizes and, after some convincing, will join your party and follow you around everywhere you go.
+Ooblets come in all shapes and sizes and, after some coaxing, will join your party and follow you around everywhere you go.

-If there’s one thing real life could use more of, it’s dogs, specifically cute mutating dogs who move around awkwardly.
+If there’s one thing real life could use more of, it’s dogs, specifically charming mutating dogs who move around awkwardly.

-Wobbledogs tasks you with raising an army of virtual pets in a customizable 3D sandbox with rooms you can rearrange to get your pups to socialize.
+Wobbledogs tasks you with raising an army of virtual pets in a configurable 3D sandbox with rooms you can rearrange to get your pups to interact.

-While the gameplay is meant to be casual and chill, you’ll find Wobbledogs’ systems are surprisingly deep, going as far as to physically simulate your dogs’ intestinal tracts.
+While the gameplay is meant to be relaxed and chill, you’ll find Wobbledogs’ systems are surprisingly deep, going as far as to physically simulate your dogs’ intestinal tracts.

-Whether you want to build a criminal empire, explore outer space as an astronaut, or become the most beloved gardener in all of Willow Creek, Sims 4 has practically every walk of life covered.
+Whether you want to build a criminal empire, explore outer space as an astronaut, or become the most beloved gardener in all of Willow Creek, Sims 4 has virtually every path of life covered.

 That’s without even mentioning its robust building tools that allow you to turn your dream home into a virtual reality.